figtools/figgy.docs/docs/getting-started/basics.md

 In other words, let your code tell your CICD process what configurations it needs.

+!!! hint

-!!! hint "Figgy can break the build if you're missing a required configuration.
-Don't deploy a service destined to fail initialization."
+    Figgy can break the build if you're missing a required configuration.
+Don't deploy a service destined to fail initialization.

 By declaratively defining (or generating) required configurations for a particular code base and commit,